 We want you to rest assured that your daughter will be in the most encouraging and safe environment-one where each woman will grow and excel.
 Our chapter, local alumnae and the national organization will do everything possible to make your daughter's college career and sorority experience the very best it can be and to help her reach her greatest potential.
 In return, we ask that you support your daughter in fulfilling her academic, social and financial responsibilities to herself and Kappa Delta.
 We are confident that she will receive back everything she puts into Kappa Delta and more!

-If you have any questions at all, please do not hesitate to contact me at email@example.com.
+If you have any questions at all, please do not hesitate to contact our president at email@example.com

 Kappa Delta Zeta Rho